ST GEORGE’S DAY 2014

 ILMINGTON SCHOOL ANNUAL MAY CELEBRATIONS

-The annual school ‘May Day’ was held on the 24th May- as usual, the Morris side gave instruction to the year 5 pupils to form a Junior Morris Dancers side for the event.
+The annual school ‘May Day’ was held on the 23rd May, the Morris side gave instruction to the year 5 pupils to form a Junior Morris Dancers side for the event.
 We spend about 4hrs, in 1hr sessions, the week before – teaching the ‘chosen’ six to dance Shepherd’s Hey.
-This year they reached an admirable standard and despite the bad weather managed an indoor performance much to the delight of the assembled audience.
+Once again they reached an admirable standard.

 SHIPSTON WOOL FAIR

-The annual festival in Kirtlington village this year (2nd June) attracted 15 sides from various parts of the country (see Kirtlington Morris website).
+The annual festival in Kirtlington village this year (15th June) attracted many sides from various parts of the country (see Kirtlington Morris website).
 We participated in the procession to church for the dedicated service and then continued to process to the school for further dancing around the village.
 A special Lamb Ale had been brewed for the event.

 Good dancing-good company-good weather!!!